eunices/eunices.github.io/_portfolio/portfolio-1.md

 ### Wedding website

 A site for a wedding invitation with a map and RSVP form, based off another repository [here](https://github.com/rampatra/wedding-website).
 It's static (thus can be hosted on github.io) and serverless (using Google Forms for RSVP).
-Used jquery, CSS, HTML, Google App scripts, Google Maps API.
+Used JS (node packages and jquery), CSS, HTML, Google App scripts, Google Maps API.

 - Github repository currently private for now